Insurance extras sold by car

 Just when you think you've made all the big decisions about

-buying a car, the dealer may offer you add-on insurance.
-Some of
+buying a car or motorbike, the dealer may offer you add-on

-the insurance car dealers sell is not very good value and you may
+insurance.
+Add-on insurance car dealers sell is expensive, may have

 Download our car app

-The MoneySmart Cars app can help you you navigate some of
+The MoneySmart Cars app can help you navigate some of these

 MoneySmart Cars app